You did not actually prepare any sonic energy spells

 be up a creek later.)
 To work around this problem, some writers use a Mana

-or "spell points" system, where the mage can cast any spells they know at any time as long as they have a large enough reserve of energy at the time, which they can replenish later (either with time or with a Mana Potion
+or "spell points" system, where the mage can cast any spells they know at any time as long as they have a large enough reserve of energy at the time, which they can replenish later (either by Regenerating Mana

 The name comes from the late Jack Vance